 Arizona Daily Wildcat

-The Arizona club lacrosse team traveled to California to play Whittier College in the quarterfinals of the Western Collegiate Lacrosse League playoffs this weekend.
+The UA men's club lacrosse team will travel to California to take on the Poets of Whittier College tomorrow night in the first round of the Western Collegiate Lacrosse League quarterfinals.

 Read Next Article